 And for the love of all that is good and right, DO NOT be the person who lets their time evaporate via activities you are actually not enjoying.

 I love to play video games, and I’m okay with that.
 I’m okay with spending 4 hours gaming on a given day, if I’ve decided that’s what I want to spend my time on that day.
 But often times, I’ll start playing games to procrastinate from what I really should be doing, or even because I’m too lazy to plan and execute what I actually WANT to be doing.

 The time that slips away tends to do so in big chunks.
 It can happen with non-essential activities, like internet browsing or Netflix watching or video gaming, but it can also happen with essential activities – taking way too long to respond to emails, trying to do something yourself that you really should be hiring out, or picking complicated dinner recipes you really don’t have time for that night.

 Be intentional with your time this year.
 Time is your scarcest resource.
 Choose how you want to spend it and then spend it that way.

-If you watched all your resolution goodwill disappear over the course of January, I have good news for you.
+I have good news for you.
 Your goals have never been about timing.
 Now is ALWAYS the best time to begin.

 You consume tons of content like this article every day, and you probably forget it as quickly as you read it (I know I do), but if you are serious about succeeding at work this year, stop and take a moment to consider how you are going to go about that.